ava-labs/hypersdk/load/README.md

 ### Gradual Load

-The gradual load orchestrator sends transactions at a initial rate (TPS) and increases that rate until hitting the maxiumum desired rate or until the orchestrator determines that it can no longer make progress.
+The gradual load orchestrator sends transactions at an initial rate (TPS) and increases that rate until hitting the maxiumum desired rate or until the orchestrator determines that it can no longer make progress.